YannickKircher/RecipeBotCX/README.md

 <strong> In short, it does not really exist! </strong>

 However the history works by saving up to 4 entries per user.
 The entries are identified by there "user_id" and a timestamp.
-When inserting a new recipe into the History, all entry that are older then the top 4 are deletes for that specific user.

 For every entry in the BigQuery table of the recipe history, the same "user_id" is used ("example_user_id").
 This means that there are only history items for one user. <br>
 The goal of this project was not to build a implementation ready chatbot.
 It serves more like a concept.
-This is why no BigQuery table containing user data was.<br>
+This is why no BigQuery table containing user data was created/generated.<br>
 Please note, that I am not aware of any possibility to provide Dialogflow CX (without integration) with data, that is not given in a text request, like a user_id. which would be necessary to query a database.<br>
-If the bot was integrated into a system, we could have the user login and get the user_id.<br>
+If the bot was integrated into a system, the user could login and the system would get the user_id this way.<br>

 <br>